verbb/gift-voucher/docs/developers/events.md

 });
 ```

-### The `beforeDeleteRedemption` event
+### The `beforeDeleteRedemption` Event
-Plugins can get notified before a redemption is deleted
+The event that is triggered before a redemption is deleted

 ```php
 use verbb\giftvoucher\events\RedemptionEvent;